mandle420/DCS_Standalone_on_linux/README.md

 ![Winetricks](images/Winetricks.png)

-You need to add a "dll override" aswell.
-As of 2.9.12, `wbemprox=n` needs to be overridden.
-In lutris, you can do so under "runner options".
-Lutris should do this for you.
+The dll override `wbemprox=n` needs to be set.
+This should be done by Lutris, if using the Eagle Dynamics Version.
+Check by right clicking DCS, select configure, and then click the runner options tab, and add it if not already there.
 You can also set the wine version to wine-ge-8-26-x86_64

 ![wbemprox](images/wbemprox.png)

 ## Duplicate Lutris Config
-before you move on, you should have an install via lutris that opens the DCS_Updater.exe make sure you have used it to install the game files at this point and duplicate the confg in lutris, then change the duplicated lutris config to launch the DCS.exe MT or not, dosen't matter we will be working with the duplicated one, not the original
+before you move on, you should have an install via lutris that opens the DCS_Updater.exe make sure you have used it to install the game files at this point and duplicate the confg by right clicking on DCS and select duplicate.
+Right click on the duplicate, select configure, and under the game options tab, remove _Updater, from the Executable line, so it reads DCS.exe

 ## Black screen launcher bypass